Searching for trips..

 This itinerary is indicative.
 No two cruises with Coral Expeditions will be the same, with each expedition crafted by our experienced Masters and Expedition Leaders.
 Throughout the expedition we may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions and any other event that may affect the operation of the vessel.
 Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.

 As we set off on our final Xplorer ride, our incredible adventure of Australia’s North comes to an end.
 At 8:00 am we arrive at Horn Island, with the option for a post-cruise tour.
+There are daily flights to Cairns from Horn Island Airport.
+These are not included in the cruise fare.

 Join an informative tour of Thursday Island to learn about its interesting pearling history and multicultural influences.
 At Thursday Island we also have free time to explore all the island has to offer, including Gab Titui Cultural Centre and local shopping.